 We can’t lie; the nutrition landscape is bigger than Arnie’s biceps circa 1990, but in order to stand out, your brand needs to adopt new marketing methods to approach the health and fitness conscious.
 Educated consumers who are adamant they know what they want are putting pressure on businesses to deliver innovative products containing trending ingredients to satisfy the demand.
 The global soy market is predicted to grow by a CAGR of more than 7% during the forecasted period.

 Investing in R&D will facilitate this requirement, but reaching the sports nutrition market will depend upon your marketing strategy and deployment tactics.

 The world’s biggest sports nutrition brand, USN, is a leader in encouraging a fit and healthy lifestyle with its scientifically backed products.
 Being aware of the changes in buying behaviour, they developed an ecommerce website to align with the statistic that 80% of millennials admit to making impulse online purchases.
 Not only are they responding to digital shifts in order to drive more sales and brand awareness, but their product innovation is reactive to societal changes.
 Despite being the main sponsor for BodyPower, USN have developed ranges for weight loss and management, tapping into the consumer demand derived from the rise in obesity.

 Garnering in-depth research about your personas and fluctuating marketing is the first

-For more insight into the sports nutrition market and how a digital marketing approach can help churn serious sales gains, book a free consultation here.
+For more insight into the sports nutrition market and how a digital marketing approach can help churn serious sales gains, contact us here.
 Protein shakes on the house.